Usna69/47EasyMEET/EMAIL_SETUP.md

 # Email Setup for Password Reset Functionality

 ## Overview
-The EasyMEET system now includes SMTP email functionality for password reset.
+The EasyMEET system now includes SMTP email functionality for password reset and welcome emails.
 Users can request a password reset and receive a secure link via email. **All users, including admin users, are now stored in the database and can use the password reset functionality.**

 ## Configuration